PaddlePaddle/FastDeploy/.new_docs/en/build_and_install/cpu.md

 If you use CMake GUI, please refer to [How to Compile with CMakeGUI + Visual Studio 2019 IDE on Windows](../faq/build_on_win_with_gui.md)

-## How to Use Python for Compilation
+## How to Build and Install Python SDK

 It requires: